-There are a number of ways in which a user can get access to download links to Windows 10 ISO.
-Many third-party providers have also hosted several ISO files of the Windows 10 operating system on different servers and other locations.
-But the authenticity of these files cannot be verified as these third-party providers have capabilities to modify the ISO file and hence make the computer which has got the copy of Windows 10 installed from that image to be vulnerable to both intended and non-intended attacks.
-Hence, there are only a handful of trusted sources where a user can get a safe copy of Windows 10 installation image from which are like the Media Creation Tool, their Windows 10 ISO download website and more.
+There are a number of ways in which a user can get access to download links to Windows 11/10 ISO.
+Many third-party providers have also hosted several ISO files of the Windows 11/10 operating system on different servers and other locations.
+But the authenticity of these files cannot be verified as these third-party providers have capabilities to modify the ISO file and hence make the computer that has got the copy of Windows 11/10 installed from that image to be vulnerable to both intended and non-intended attacks.
+Hence, there are only a handful of trusted sources where a user can get a safe copy of Windows 11/10 installation images from which are like the Media Creation Tool, their Windows ISO download website and more.
 Rufus is the latest freeware to join this party.

 From the drop-down, you will have to select Download as shown in the image.